 The volume of housing sales fell sharply in 2008 and 2009.
 Since then the numbers of properties being sold has increased steadily, buoyed in recent years by increasing amounts of new house building.

-In 2015/16 there were 488 affordable homes completed through planning, and 1,452 private homes.
-Combined, house completions increased 61% compared to the previous year.
+In 2016/17 there were 355 affordable homes completed through planning, and 1,603 private homes.
+Combined, house completions increased 1% compared to the previous year, and remain at considerably higher levels than the longer-term average.

-Of the total building in 2015/16, 55% of home and 15% of employment floorspace were completed on previously developed, or brownfield, land.
-This misses the target of 65% for dwellings and the target of 40% for employment floorspace, but of the greenfield housing completions, 90% of these were on allocated housing land, and the majority of the employment completions were at the greenfield allocations of Normanton Industrial Estate Extension and the Newmarket development.
+47% of dwellings and 17% of employment floorspace were completed on previously developed, or brownfield, land, which misses the target of 65% for dwellings and the target of 40% for employment floorspace.
+However, of the greenfield dwelling completions, 90% of these were on allocated housing land, and the majority of the employment completions were at the greenfield allocations of Normanton Industrial Estate Extension and the land at Trinity Farm, Knottingley development (TK MAXX).

 The Local Development Framework (LDF) Annual Monitoring Reports provide detailed information about housing and commercial building development over the past year.